Jtrnb/EyesOfValor/Player Guide/Playing the Game.md

 - Light injuries can be cleared through the, [[Downtime Actions#Treat an Injury:|Treat an Injury]] [[Downtime Actions|Downtime Action]].
 - The following table is a list of light Injuries.
 #### Severe Injury:
 - A severe injury is an injury that can not be easily addressed and often, their effects are catastrophic, and devastating.
+Often times these can be permanent.
 - The following table is a list of severe injuries.
 ## Survival (optional):